Creating a Software Bill of Materials (SBOM)

 Currently, JSON formatted SBOMs are available for all users while SPDX-formatted SBOMs are restricted to Enterprise-tier users.
 For more information on account tiers check here

 A Software Bill of Materials (SBOM) is a comprehensive list of the component parts required to build your project.
 This can include any open source libraries, plugins, extensions, and system packages.
-Immutable SBOMS are available in JSON and SPDX formats and can be created for any project or any commit in a project.
-All SBOMs follow the SPDX2.2 specifications.
+Immutable SBOMS are available in SPDX in both JSON and TAG formats and can be created for any project or any commit in a project.
+All SPDX SBOMs follow the SPDX2.2 specifications.

 An SBOM for your ActiveState project will record what is in your runtime, where it came from, and all the information you need to maintain a secure and safe development environment.